MCLE Requirements

 Current MCLE compliance requirements

-• Legal Ethics: At least four credit hours of legal ethics
+- Legal Ethics: At least 4 credit hours of legal ethics.

-• Implicit Bias/Bias-Reducing Strategies: One hour of this requirement must focus on implicit bias and the promotion of bias-reducing strategies to address how unintended biases regarding race, ethnicity, gender identity, sexual orientation, socioeconomic status, or other characteristics undermine confidence in the legal system
+- Implicit Bias/Bias-Reducing Strategies: At least 1 hour of this Elimination of Bias requirement must focus on implicit bias and bias-reducing strategies, focusing on implicit bias and the promotion of bias-reducing strategies to address how unintended biases regarding race, ethnicity, gender identity, sexual orientation, socioeconomic status, or other characteristics undermine confidence in the legal system (California Business & Professions Code section 6070.5).

-• Technology: At least one credit hour of education addressing technology in the practice of law
+- Technology: At least 1 credit hour of education addressing technology in the practice of law.

-• Civility: At least one hour of education addressing civility in the legal profession
+- Civility: At least 1 credit hour of education addressing civility in the legal profession.

 2025 MCLE compliance requirements

-• At least four credit hours of legal ethics (Legal Ethics Credit)
+- At least 4 credit hours of legal ethics (Legal Ethics Credit).

-• One hour of this requirement must focus on implicit bias and the promotion of bias-reducing strategies to address how unintended biases regarding race, ethnicity, gender identity, sexual orientation, socioeconomic status, or other characteristics undermine confidence in the legal system (Implicit Bias/Bias-Reducing Strategies Credit)
+- At least 1 hour of this Elimination of Bias requirement must focus on implicit bias and bias-reducing strategies, focusing on implicit bias and the promotion of bias-reducing strategies to address how unintended biases regarding race, ethnicity, gender identity, sexual orientation, socioeconomic status, or other characteristics undermine confidence in the legal system (California Business & Professions Code section 6070.5).

-• At least one credit hour of education addressing technology in the practice of law (Technology Credit)
+- At least 1 credit hour of education addressing technology in the practice of law (Technology Credit).

-• At least one hour of education addressing civility in the legal profession (Civility Credit)
+- At least 1 credit hour of education addressing civility in the legal profession (Civility Credit).

 Information for specific groups